Critical Thinking Skills for Preschoolers: 4 Fun Activities to Try at Home

 For preschoolers, critical thinking involves the ability to think clearly and rationally in order to understand logical connections between ideas.

 To engage in reflection and independent thought, children must be encouraged to become active learners rather than passive recipients of information.

 Furthermore, rigorously questioning ideas and assumptions is all about determining whether arguments and findings represent the entirety of the facts of a situation.

 While intuition and instinct can take preschoolers so far, it is critical thinking skills that allow children to identify, analyse and solve problems systematically.

 Throughout our play-based curriculum, preschoolers are provided with endless opportunities to try new things and see the resulting reactions in a safe and inclusive environment that facilitates learning.

 Moreover, it is through these practical experiences of play with a purpose that children gain the integral foundations for critical thinking skills.

 That being said, how can you help your preschooler to approach problems in a consistent way so that they can understand the links between concepts and ideas and master critical thinking?

-Let’s discover 4 activities that you can try at home with your child to guide development of their critical thinking skills.
+Let’s discover four activities that you can try at home with your child to guide the development of their critical thinking skills.

 1. Guess the Toy